devag2004/AI-stock-Advisor-using-eXplainable-AI/README.md

 # 🎥 Demo

-A complete demonstration of the application is available in the demo video
+A complete demonstration of the application is available in the demo video: https://github.com/devag2004/AI-stock-Advisor-using-eXplainable-AI/tree/main/AI stock advisor demo.mp4